sut-ai/notes/notebooks/10_bayesian_networks_sampling/index.md

 ## Rejection Sampling

-One minor problem with prior sampling is that we keep samples which are not consistent with evidence and since the evidence might be unlikely, the number of unused samples (samples which will be discarded due to inconsistency with the evidence) will eventually be great.
+The problem with prior sampling is that we keep samples which are not consistent with the evidence.
+Since the evidence might be unlikely, the number of unused samples (samples which will be discarded due to inconsistency with the evidence) will eventually be great.
-A simple idea is to reject incosistent samples whilst sampling; To achieve this goal, whenever an incosistent sample observed, we will ignore (reject) that sample.
+A simple idea is to reject incosistent samples whilst sampling.
+To achieve this goal, as soon as an incosistency in the sample is observed, we will ignore (reject) that sample.

 Consider the following process: